AidanJack/SummerRobotics_2022/README.md

 ## SummerRobotics_2022

 #### Project Description
-In this robotics project we aim to design and build a fully functioning autonomous vehical with the capability to map its environment such that it can then search
+In this robotics project we aim to design and build a fully functioning autonomous vehical with the capability to map its environment such that it can then search said environment for particular objects.

 #### Project Collaborators
 | Name | Program | School |